PEXANE2/azure-docs.tr-tr/articles/cognitive-services/bing-visual-search/quickstarts/python.md

 [!INCLUDE [cognitive-services-bing-visual-search-signup-requirements](../../../../includes/cognitive-services-bing-image-search-signup-requirements.md)]

-## <a name="initialize-the-application"></a>Uygulamayı Başlat
+## <a name="initialize-the-application"></a>Initialize the application

-1. Sık kullandığınız IDE veya düzenleyici yeni bir Python dosyası oluşturun ve aşağıdakini ekleyin `import` deyimi:
+1. Create a new Python file in your favorite IDE or editor, and add the following `import` statement:

     ```python
     import requests, json
     ```

-2. Abonelik anahtarınız, uç noktayı ve görüntünün karşıya yüklemekte yolu için değişkenler oluşturun:
+2. Create variables for your subscription key, endpoint, and the path to the image you're uploading:

     ```python